 - Southern District of California (no separate divisions)

-Within each district, you may have multiple divisions.
+For example, within each district, you may have multiple divisions.
 The divisions are listed beside each of the above districts.
 Each division serves various counties within that division.
 The county in which you reside when you file a Chapter 13 case determines the district and division that handles your case.

-Who are the California Chapter 13 Trustees?
+Who are the California Chapter 13 Bankruptcy Trustees?